Our articles are based on real experiences, with no sponsorship from hostels 🙏Learn more.

 We dwell in the romantic idea that being spontaneous is the ultimate truth, that the winds will provide us with the most incredible experiences, and that planning and organizing are good for all-inclusive resort vacations only (aka: lame).

 Also, try to avoid mistakes when booking your hostels.
-Here are our 11 hacks for bookings hostels.
-These are very useful, and essential for a backpacking for beginners guide.
+We summed up our best 15 tips for booking hostels (websites to use and scoring discounts).
+These are very useful, and essential for a beginners guide to backpacking.

 Besides avoiding the following travel mistakes, have a look on the useful travel topics below:

 - What NOT to pack when staying at hostels